deckhouse/deckhouse/modules/150-user-authn/docs/USAGE.md

 {% endraw %}

-By default, the user is assigned the role User, the description of its permissions is provided [`here`](../../140-user-authz/readme.html#default-access-list-for-each-role).
+By default, the user is assigned the [role User](../../140-user-authz/readme.html#default-access-list-for-each-role).

 ## Example of adding a static user to a group